 Michael Clark Duncan as John Coffey in The Green Mile

 This one’s so obvious.
 The performance is so strong and it’s a shame that Duncan never really got the chance to act on the same level he did in this film again in his career.
 He’s so sympathetic, so understated in this role.
 It’s really mesmerizing.
-Even if Duncan never got the chance to reach these heights again in his career, at least this performance will stand he test of time.
+Even if Duncan never got the chance to reach these heights again, at least this performance will stand he test of time.
 It’s never going away.

 John Cusack as Mike Enslin in 1408

-Even knowing the overall story, I did not expect 1408 to be as emotional a performance as it actually was.
+Even knowing the overall story, I did not expect 1408 to be as emotional a performance as it actually is.
 But for the most part, this film is essentially one man trapped in one room.
-Cusack acted the hell out of this movie; it was one of his last great roles.
+Cusack acts the hell out of this movie; it is one of his last great roles to date.
 As much as it’s a ghost story, it’s really about a man who’s in one room and can’t get out and basically has to come to grips with the loss of his child.
 As scary and innovative as the movie is, everything hinges on this performance.
-If Cusack doesn’t work in that role, the whole thing doesn’t work.
+If Cusack doesn’t work in this role, the whole thing doesn’t work.

 Kathy Bates as Annie Wilkes in Misery

 Obviously she had to be on the list.
 Kathy Bates won an Oscar for this movie.
 This film is basically a two character play—but one that’s still absolutely a film because it’s so well shot—and it completely hinges on performance.
 All of the tension is brought out through dialogue.
 Both are so good, but Annie is such a powerful, broken, obsessive, interesting character.
 One of the scariest and most realistic King ever conceived.

 River Phoenix as Chris Chambers in Stand by Me